-Last Updated on June 7, 2023 by Laila Oliveira
+Last Updated on August 5, 2023 by Maryam Siddiqui

 The banks in Portugal are connected through a banking network better referred to as the Multibanco.
 This banking network system provides one of the most used and accepted payment modes in the country, and you can only get access with a Portuguese bank account.